orgua/shepherd_v2_planning/99_open_tasks.rst

 -----------------------------------------------

 Hardware
-    - how to control distant long-Range-Nodes
+    - how to control distant long-Range-Nodes or mobile ones
-        - idea 1: mobile network for control back-channel
+        - idea 1: tcp based (mobile network) for control-back-channel
         - idea 2: scheduled via pre-configuration (node needs access to time-base)
-        - shouldn't be high priority, but considered in hw-design
+        - input marco: shouldn't be high priority, but considered in hw-design
-    - variable TX-Power for multi-hop → is it enough to change firmware or do we need (programmable) attenuation?
+    - variable TX-Power of Target for multi-hop → is it enough to change firmware or do we need (programmable) attenuation?
-        - -> input from kai: firmware should suffice
+        - input kai: firmware should suffice
-    - should the gpios to target be individually switchable (connected, disconnected) for less energy-interference
-        - input from kai: no requirement, but current IC supports it (TI TXB03)
-    - 2x2x25 Pin-Header between beaglebone and Shepherd-cape is hard to (dis)assemble -> is there a need to forward all pins (additional cape)?
-        - improvement 1: used pins don't have to be forwarded
-        - improvement 2: do not forward at all -> capelets and targets get connected by better mezzanine-connector
-        - -> input from kai: gold plated pins should be easier to handle
-    - are there any future-extensions (sensors, actors) that would require a general purpose capelet-Port (SDR-Extension is not feasible for shepherd nodes)
+    - GP-Capelet-Port: are there any future-extensions (sensors, actors) that would require a general purpose capelet-Port (SDR-Extension is not feasible for shepherd nodes)
         - there are still unused GPIO available, even a uart, but no SPI or I2C
     - preferred casing choices:
         - Var1: off-the-shelf case with custom front-plates
         - Var2: laser-cut-acrylic box?

 Software
-    - how dynamic do Nodes have to react on current environment (network access, gps attached)
-        - i.e. system start → look for GPS and network → decide which role is used
-        - -> input from kai: nodes don't have to be dynamic, can be reconfigured manually. currently done by ansible, roles per node, infrastructure service
+    - Target configuration
-    - do all targets get the same firmware, is it precompiled? is it already individualized, is it done by hardware / MAC, or do we have to change IDs in binary?
+        - do all targets get the same firmware, is it precompiled?
+        - is it already individualized, is it done by hardware / MAC, or do we have to change IDs in binary?
-    - python framework: how do you like to control a measurement?
-        - Var1: Set Start with absolute timestamp and from then on relative timestamps?
-        - Var2: no absolute timestamp at all, just synched start, then relative timestamps for timing
+    - how to switch between targets? (if there are two on the Cape)
+        - Var 1: in local python script, for every node individually
+        - Var 2: preselected on server

 questions regarding design-choices and limitations on shepherd v1.x, mostly for @kai
-    - does target-capelet benefit from routed v_in_SHT+/-? seems like a noise-source for the ADC
-    - what's the reason for the subtractor-bias / V_EMU_I

     - wouldn't it be better to have the uni-dir level switcher on vdd-target -> gpios could go into undefined state, when level is low enough
     - do you see a chance to dynamically change pin-direction for PRU-Pins? seems to be hammered in mud in device-tree config (remuxing by cortex) but there seems to be no possibility to access the Pad Control Registers from PRU
     - uart to target is handled in target, not pru, correct?